plerk/legacy-Alien-Libarchive/README.md

 with your operating system, otherwise it will download it from the Internet, build and install it.

+If you set the environment variable ALIEN\_LIBARCHIVE to 'share', this distribution will ignore any system libarchive found.

 ## Requirements

 ### operating system install